SensorAnalyticsAus/KM-MOD/README.md

 predict-km.py
 daily-driver-mp
 moviefrm-list
-moviefrm-list-ni (non-interactive version used by daily-driver-mp)
+moviefrm-list-ni (non-interactive version used by `daily-driver-mp`)
 ```
-#### Note: `train-km-mp.py` and `daily-driver-mp` are the multi-threaded versions which will typically reduce image classification time by a half.
+#### Note: `train-km-mp.py` and `daily-driver-mp` are the multithreaded versions which will typically reduce image classification time by a half.

 ### Example 1
 Step 1 train
-`/path/to/.venv/bin/python train-km-mp.py 1 10 20240506000000 20240506235959`
+/path/to/.venv/bin/python train-km-mp.py 1 10 20240506000000 20240506235959

 Step 2 predict (output frames from selected clusters from step 1)
-`/path/to/.venv/bin/python predict-km.py 80`
+/path/to/.venv/bin/python predict-km.py 80

 Step 3 create a time-lapse video
-`./moviefrm-list 20`
+./moviefrm-list 20

 ### Example 2
 `./daily-driver-mp`